England Football Online

 Cuthbert James Burnup

-Birth 21 November 1875 in Blackheath, Kent [registered in Woolwich, March 1876].
+Birth Sunday, 21 November 1875 at Jesmond House, in Blackheath Park, Kent

 According to the 1901 census, Cuthbert J. lives with his relative, Katherine, at 77 Carlisle Mansions, at St. George Hanover Square.
-He is living by his own means'.
+He is living by his own means.

 According to the 1911 census, Cuthbert James is now married to Beatrice, with one servant.
 He is an assessor to the Income Tax commissioners, living at Fordwood on Bridge Road, Ashford, Staines.